 You know what travel means?

-Taking a break, relaxing, sight seeing, meeting new people, learning a different culture, eating local food, and doing stuff you don’t normally do in your own town such as cliff jumping, mountain biking, or rock climbing on a gigantic vertical rock located in the middle of the ocean wearing a bathing suit and rock climbing shoes only.
+Taking a break, relaxing, sightseeing, meeting new people, learning a different culture, eating local food, and doing stuff you don’t normally do in your own town such as cliff jumping, mountain biking, or rock climbing on a gigantic vertical rock located in the middle of the ocean wearing a bathing suit and rock climbing shoes only.
 The list goes on.
 Oh yeah!
 I am 100% with you on all that fun stuff.
 I am especially fond of the eating part during travel.
 And sometimes I go a little out of the way to recreate my favorite local dishes after my trips are over.
-It could be a Caribbean-Style Corn on The Cob which I absolutely loved when I was in Key West, Florida; three Authentic Mexican Salsa that I learned on a 3-week cross-country trip in Mexico; an Authentic Thai Vegetable Soup that I simply couldn’t get enough of during a cooking class I took in Chiang Mai, Thailand, etc.
+It could be a Caribbean-style Corn on The Cob which I absolutely loved when I was in Key West, Florida; three Authentic Mexican Salsa that I learned on a 3-week cross-country trip in Mexico; an Authentic Thai Vegetable Soup that I simply couldn’t get enough of during a cooking class I took in Chiang Mai, Thailand, etc.

-I find that by reverse engineering certain dishes I had from my trip, it brings back the good memories, including the flavors from the places I visited.
+I find that reverse engineering certain dishes I had from my trip, it brings back good memories, including the flavors from the places I visited.
 I love sharing that part of the experience with my readers through recipes.
 One day, I’d LOVE to go to Europe and experience true French and Italian cooking and bring back a few recipes from small restaurants owned by local families.
 It’s a dream, a dream that’s worth pursuing…

 Kaylin, blogger of Enticing Healthy Eating